clocklimited/pliers-imagemin/README.md

 ## Usage

-This will expose a new pliers task called `imagemin`.
+This will expose a new pliers task.

 ```js
 // within a pliers.js